autom8wmark/n8n-automation-projects/README.md

-# n8n-automation-projects
-Collection of automation projects for personal use and client

 # YouTube Transcription Workflow (n8n + OpenAI Whisper)

 This workflow automates YouTube video transcription using **n8n**, **OpenAI Whisper API**, and **Google Docs**.